info201a-au2022/project-group-6-section-ag/docs/p01-proposal.md

 	Motivation: By seeing the correlation between sales and ratings, we can have a better understanding of how people view video games, and it can help developers plan their games.

-- How does game sales relate to the World Happiness score?
-Does the region with a higher happiness score have more game sales?
+- How does amount of money spend on video game relate to the World Happiness score?
+Does the the people live in a region with a higher happiness score spend more money on gaming?

 	Importance: We want to be able to see if the sales of video games have an effect on the World Happiness score.